adarshbalu/flutter_projects/README.md

 # Flutter Projects
-A repo for all the projects done on Flutter.
+A repo for all my the projects done on Flutter.

 ### Covid Track
 Covid tracker with global data as well as updated Indian data as well.